dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

 syntax that might work.

 {{< lab >}}
 Every query in this article ran against [the Lab](https://theartofpostgresql.com/lab/), the same free dataset bundle used in the rest of this blog (F1 data, geopolitical data, music data, and more), pinned to a real PostgreSQL 19 Beta 3 instance.
-PG 19 support isn't the Lab's default yet — pass `POSTGRES_VERSION=19beta3 PG_MAJOR=19` to `docker compose up` to reproduce these results yourself; plain `docker compose up` still runs PG 16 until 19 reaches general availability.
+PG 19 support isn't the Lab's default yet — there's no published beta image yet, so build one locally with `POSTGRES_VERSION=19beta3 PG_MAJOR=19 docker compose build postgres`, then bring it up with the same two variables set.
+That build bakes every dataset in, so give it a few minutes the first time.
+Plain `docker compose up` still pulls the prebuilt PG 16 image, and stays the default until 19 reaches general availability.
 {{< /lab >}}

 <!--more-->